Railway Series Part 1: Engine 374 — Joining Canada East to West

 Photos by Glauce Fleury

-Originally published as part of the railway series by the Roundhouse Community Arts & Recreation Centre.
+This post was originally published as part of the railway series by the Roundhouse Community Arts & Recreation Centre.
+For this blog, some parts were removed.